ml-tooling/universal-build/README.md

 **Options**:

+> _These options correspond to the default flags documented in the next section._

 - `--make`: Make/compile/package all artifacts.
 - `--test`: Run unit and integration tests.
 - `--check`: Run linting and style checks.